On frequencies of parabolic Koenigs domains: Abstract

 \section{Abstract}

 Let $(\varphi_t)_{t\geq 0}$ be a parabolic semigroup of analytic functions on $\D$, with Koenigs function $h$ and Koenigs domain $\Omega = h(\D)$.
 We study the point spectrum $\esp$ of $\Delta$, the infinitesimal generator of the $C_0$-semigroup $(C_{\varphi_t})_{t\geq 0}$ of composition operators on $H^p$.
 This reduces to characterizing the frequencies of $\Omega$.
 That is, those $\lambda \in \C$ such that $e^{\lambda h} \in H^p$.
-We first derive containment relations for $\esp$ and provide sufficient conditions for its complete characterization.
+We derive containment relations for $\esp$ and provide sufficient conditions for its complete characterization.
 Our approach relies heavily on the geometric properties of $\Omega$ and on careful estimates of the harmonic measure of some boundary subsets of $\Omega$.
-Furthermore, assuming that $\Omega$ is convex, we also obtain necessary conditions for $\lambda$ to be a frequency of $\Omega$.
-Using these, we are able to completely describe $\esp$ in a broad range of situations e.g. when $\Omega$ contains an angular sector.
 We conclude with some consequences regarding the spectrum of the composition operators $(C_{\varphi_t})_{t\geq 0}$.
 These results extend a previous work of Betsakos on hyperbolic semigroups.